dhruv9vats/gsoc-2021/docs/index.md

 which hopefully proves to be a valuable tool in a time series analyst's arsenal, accounting to is desirable noise properties.

-Below is a jupyter notebook, showcasing the use of this technique,
+Below is a jupyter notebook, showcasing the use of this technique:

 <script src="https://gist.github.com/dhruv9vats/767ed9c110e8597150f6497e5f341f88.js"></script>